martinsallandm/plot_quadrics/README.md

 ### but...

-- Change the path to the local folder on the ipynb files
+- if needed, change the path to the local folder on the ipynb files
-- Change the path to the c lib in the plot_quad.py
+- If needed, change the path to the c lib in the plot_quad.py
 - Compile the c files in plot_quad

 To do that, enter the folder plot_quad and execute